thutasann/thutasann/README.md

 Now, I am currently exploring Swift Programming Language as a IOS Development & Spring Boot Framework as a Backend Development for Microservices.

-Now I m currently working as a Frontned Developer who is responsible for Website Development and PWA Development with ReactJS and NextJS at [Codigo - The Mobile App Company] (https://www.codigo.co/).
+Now I m currently working as a Frontned Developer who is responsible for Website Development and PWA Development with ReactJS and NextJS at [Codigo - The Mobile App Company](https://www.codigo.co/).

 View my projects here [Thuta's Projects](https://thutasann.vercel.app/projects/).